kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 * Visualising the `final_pipeline` highlights how namespaces become 'super nodes' which encapsulate the wrapped pipeline.
 * This example demonstrates how we can reuse the same `cook_pipeline` with slightly different arguments.
-* In the real world, one could imagine pipelines with responsibilities like profiling or feature engineering being reused within the same project or even across projects via [micro-packaging](04_micro_packaging.md).
 * Namespaces can also be arbitrarily nested with the `.` character.

 ```eval_rst